 3 – Hiding the Outline Pane

-There may be times where you want to hide the outline pane, while keeping the outline feature available to use without completely closing it (as we described earlier).
+There may be times when you want to hide the outline pane while keeping the outline feature available to use without completely closing it (as we described earlier).

 To reopen the outline pane, click on the document icon on the far left of where the outline pane would be.

 4 – Using Google Docs Outline on the Mobile App